stanleystrawbridge/insideOutside/README.md

 # insideOutside
-A simple method for classifying interior and exterior points of a 3D point cloud.
+A simple method for classifying interior and exterior points of a 3D point cloud (MATLAB2021a).

 **Method overview:**
 isideOutside computes a convex hull over the set of points via Delaunay triangulation.